Video2LoRA: Parametric Video Internalization for Vision-Language Models

 - Supports independent adapter generation for non-overlapping video segments.

-From source RSS / original summaryarXiv:2606.
-04351v1 Announce Type: new Abstract: Processing video in vision-language models is expensive: each frame occupies hundreds of tokens, and inference cost scales with every frame and every repeated query.
+From the original publisher, up to about 700 charactersarXiv:2606.
+04351v1 Announce Type: new Abstract: Processing video in is expensive: each frame occupies hundreds of tokens, and inference cost scales with every frame and every repeated query.
 We introduce Video2LoRA, a method for parametric video internalization.
 A perceiver hypernetwork reads the intermediate representations produced layer-by-layer as a frozen VLM encodes a video, and generates a Low-Rank Adaptation (LoRA) adapter in a single forward pass.

 Want this in your inbox every morning?